-Another study in 2017 showed that Kundalini can enhance cognitive ability in older adult and improve memory.
+Another study in 2017 in International Psychogeriatrics showed that Kundalini can enhance cognitive ability and improve memory in older adults.

-A 2018 study showed that kundalini meditation can help with generalised anxiety.
+A 2018 study showed that it can help with generalised anxiety.

-However, the same benefits of seen in other meditations.
-Therefore, scientifically speaking, there is no evidence that the benefits Kundalini meditation are different to other methods.
+However, the same benefits are seen in other meditations.
+Therefore, there is no scientific evidence that the benefits of Kundalini are different to other methods.

 There are some health risks of Kundalini meditation, especially for beginners.
 You may notice that you’re feeling uncomfortable or slightly dizzy.
 If this occurs, stop.